scaruana-code/scaruana-code/README.md

 - 👋 Hi, I’m Sean Caruana Jr.
 - 👀 I’m interested in changing the world
 - 🌱 I’m currently trying to become an Aerospace Engineer
-- 📫 How to reach me @scaruana@ufl.edi
+- 📫 How to reach me @scaruana@ufl.edu

 <!---
 scaruana-code/scaruana-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.